Real World Learning

 The Shawnee Mission School District (SMSD) is providing Real World Learning opportunities for students as outlined in the district’s Strategic Plan.
 Real World Learning opportunities prepare students for college and careers.

-SMSD along with nearly 50 school districts in our region have partnered with the Ewing Marion Kauffman Foundation to better prepare students for learning and work.
+SMSD along with more than 30 school districts in our region have partnered with the Ewing Marion Kauffman Foundation to better prepare students for learning and work.
 Real World Learning thrives when the community and schools collaborate to provide immersive experiences for students while building a pipeline for future talent.

 The Real World Learning goal is by 2030 every student will graduate with a diploma and